SheffieldSolar/Geocode/README.md

 * Use GIS data from data.gov.uk to geocode GB constituencies based on geospatial centroid.
 * Prioritises Code Point Open for postcode lookup to save expensive GMaps API bills.
 * Caches GMaps API queries locally so that repeated queries can be fulfilled without a new API request.
-* Version 0.4.16
+* Version 0.4.18
 * Developed and tested with Python 3.6, should work for 3.6+.

 ## How do I get set up? ##

 Make sure you have Git installed - [Download Git](https://git-scm.com/downloads)

-Run `pip install git+https://github.com/SheffieldSolar/Geocode/`
+Run `pip3 install git+https://github.com/SheffieldSolar/Geocode/`

 Check that the installation was successful by running the following command from terminal / command-line: